 - Choose a well-drained medium with an EC of 0.75 to 0.80 mmhos and a pH of 5.4 to 5.8. - Open boxes upon arrival.
 Stick cuttings within 12 to 24 hours of arrival.
 Cuttings can be stored overnight, if necessary, at 45 to 50°F (7 to 10°C). - Soil temperature should be maintained at 68 to 73° F (20 to 23°C) until roots are visible. - Avoid over-application of mist in propagation. - Begin fertilization with 75 to 100 ppm N when roots become visible.
-Increase to 150 to 200 ppm N as roots develop. - Once roots are visible, the media should be kept moderately wet and never saturated. - This will prevent iron deficiency and the associated chlorotic foliage that can develop. - As the rooted cuttings develop, appropriate water stress and moderate air temperatures should eliminate the need for chemical plant growth regulators (PGRs). - Isabells Calibrachoa can be pinched 18 to 24 days after sticking, when roots are well-developed, to promote early branching and improve habit.
-Isabells Calibrachoa rooted cuttings should be ready for transplanting 24 to 28 days after sticking.
+Increase to 150 to 200 ppm N as roots develop. - Once roots are visible, the media should be kept moderately wet and never saturated.
+This will prevent iron deficiency and the associated chlorotic foliage that can develop. - As the rooted cuttings develop, appropriate water stress and moderate air temperatures should eliminate the need for chemical plant growth regulators (PGRs). - If a premium look is desired, Conga Calibrachoa should be pinched 18 to 24 days after sticking, when roots are well-developed, to promote early branching and improve habit.
+In general pinching is not necessary when growing Conga Calibrachoa. - Conga Calibrachoa rooted cuttings should be ready for transplanting 28 to 35 days after sticking.
+An established root system in the liner stage will ensure quality growth after transplanting into the final container.
+Cooling down of the liner in the last week of rooting will improve quality and ensure less transplant stress.